darrylcousins/cousinsd.net/src/sources/md/boxes.md

 * subscriptions (to be deprecated)

 I made the conscious decision that no sensitive data is stored on the BoxesApp server (with the exception of address for orders).
-All personal customer stored by Shopify amd Recharge.
 BoxesApp does not process any payments.
+All personal customer data is stored by Shopify and Recharge.
 Nightly cron jobs are run and backup data files are emailed in json format to the admin.
-A weekly cron job removes boxes, orders, and logs older than 2 weeks (Shopify maintains all order data and therefore is no need to keep old boxes and logs as they remain available in json formatted backup files).
+A weekly cron job removes boxes, orders, and logs older than 2 weeks (Shopify and Recharge both maintain all historic order and subscription data and boxes and logs created in BoxesApp remain available in json formatted backup files).

 ### Latest